 The City is situated in the Northeast portion of the state and is contiguous with the southern border of the City of Jenks which is contiguous with the southern border of City of Tulsa.
 The City of Glenpool is located in the southwest portion of Tulsa County and was once known as "The world's largest oil field".
 The City covers an area of approximately 27 square miles.
-Although Glenpool's history starts with the discovery of oil in Glenn Pool in 1905 and the first settlers arrived in 1907.
+Glenpool's history starts with the discovery of oil in Glenn Pool in 1905 and the first settlers arrived in 1907.
 It was a town for many decades; then, the "City" of Glenpool was incorporated in 1983.
 According to the 2010 Census, the population is 9,458 for the calendar year ending December 31, 2010, and estimated to be 10,808 in 2012.
 The City features quiet suburban living with a large conference center, a central business district, a major shopping center, office areas and spacious residential developments.
 In the early days of the oil boom, Tulsa was considered the "Oil Capital of the World" and Glenpool is still known as "The town that made Tulsa famous".

-According to the consumer reference site NeighborhoodScout.com, Glenpool is nearly on par with the US average for all cities of college education with 19.23% of residents having bachelor's degrees or advanced degrees.
+According to the consumer reference site NeighborhoodScout.com, Glenpool is nearly on par with the US average for all cities of college education with 19.28% of residents having bachelor's degrees or advanced degrees.
 Overall, Glenpool is a city of sales and office workers, professionals and service providers.
-Specifically, many people living in Glenpool work in office and administrative support (18.28%), sales jobs (8.16%) and management occupations (7.81%).
+Specifically, many people living in Glenpool work in office and administrative support (18.02%), sales jobs (15.39%) and management occupations (8.54%).
+The city's good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Glenpool's overall crime rate is lower than average for the country.
 Much of the housing stock in Glenpool was built relatively recently, which is an indication that the local Glenpool economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-The per capita income in Glenpool in 2000 (latest available data) was \$16,868, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
-This equates to an annual income of \$67,472 for a family of four.
+The per capita income in Glenpool in 2000 (latest available data) was \$24,096, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
+This equates to an annual income of \$96,384 for a family of four.
+Glenpool is a very ethnically-diverse city.
+The people who call Glenpool home describe themselves as belonging to a variety of racial and ethnic groups.
+The greatest number of Glenpool residents report their race to be White, followed by Native American.
+Important ancestries of people in Glenpool include German, Irish, English, Scots-Irish, Dutch and Italian.

-The City has adopted a statutory council-manager of city government.
+The City has adopted a statutory council-manager form of city government.
 The legislative authority of the City is vested in a five member elected council, consisting of one council member from each of four wards and one council member at large.
 The council shall elect from among its members a mayor and a vice-mayor.
 Council members serve four-year staggered terms with two council members elected every two years.
 The mayor and vice-mayor serve two year terms.
 The City Council members are also the Trustees of the Glenpool Utility Service Authority, the Glenpool Industrial Authority and the Glenpool Area Emergency Medical Trust Authority.
 The Mayor and Council appoint the City Manager, who is the chief executive officer of the City and is responsible to the Mayor and City Council for the administration of all City services, including budget preparation, and employs all City employees under a merit plan.